pjteh/learn-go-with-tests/README.md

 # About This
 <br>
-This is just a repo containing my exercises, as I work through (Learn Go With Tests)[https://quii.gitbook.io/learn-go-with-tests], which is a great way to both learn Go, and TDD.
+This is just a repo containing my exercises, as I work through [Learn Go With Tests](https://quii.gitbook.io/learn-go-with-tests), which is a great way to both learn Go, and TDD.
 <br>

 ## Log